Love Tech? Subscribe for weekly updates of our best content!

-The Redmi 5 pair of phones are now available to pre-order.
 These are the first Redmi devices to feature an 18:9 display, which is in the ‘Infinity Display’ style.
 Specs are very solid all-round and I’m looking forward to getting to put one of these phones through its paces!

 So what’s the catch?